luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 ![img_3.png](charts/img_3.png)

 Strangely, I did not see an increase in the master CPU this time!
-I could not understand why was that so.
+I could not understand why was that so and I suspect 42% was somehow at capacity already.
+I'd need to repeat these tests to understand better.

-I decided to switch back to the `r6g` and test with 200k keys:
+Here I decided to switch back to the `r6g` and test with 200k keys:

 ```
 Instance type | Writers | Items per writer per sec | master CPU | replica CPU